Environmental law and practice in India: overview

 A Q&A guide to environment law in India.
 This Q&A provides a high level overview of environment law in India and looks at key practical issues including emissions to air and water, environmental impact assessments, waste, contaminated land, and environmental issues in transactions.
-In addition, answers to questions can be compared across a number of jurisdictions to assist in the management of cross-border transactions (see Country Q&A tool).
+In addition, answers to questions can be compared across a number of jurisdictions to assist in the management of cross-border transactions (see Country Q&A Tool).

-This Q&A is part of the PLC multi-jurisdictional guide to environment.
-For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-mjg.
+This Q&A is part of the global guide to environment.
+For a full list of jurisdictional Q&As visit www.practicallaw.com/environment-guide.

-The main environmental laws include the:
+The main environmental laws in India include the:

 Air (Prevention and Control of Pollution) Act 1981 (Air Act).

 Environment (Protection) Act 1986 (the EP Act).
 This umbrella law enables the central government to take measures it deems necessary to protect and improve the environment, and to prevent, control and abate environmental pollution.
 A wide range of rules and notifications have been adopted under it, such as the:

 E-Waste (Management) Rules 2016 (notified 23 March, 2016);